 6. Aqua Adventure

 But this water park is not for the faint of heart.
-Other than the essential water slides and water rides, Aqua Adventure differentiates itself by catering to the most adventurous.
+Other than the essential water slides and water rides that make for great activities for kids, Aqua Adventure differentiates itself by catering to the most adventurous.
 The park is fixed with a high-elements section, the Aqua Course, where you can challenge yourself, balancing across ropes and obstacles, while hanging over the pool below.
 But you’re not spared from getting drenched even while swinging precariously in the air, the park has creatively incorporated wet elements along the course.

 The one-of-a-kind park also has a five-lane climbing wall, a rare find in a water park, called the Clockwork Towers.
 For competitive souls, race your friends or siblings up the interactive walls to the buzzer at the top to see who can complete the course in the fastest time.

-However, parents should take note that the park may not be suitable for your young ones.
-The park has an entry requirement of a height above 125cm, a minimum weight of 30 kg and a maximum weight of 120kg.
+However, parents should take note that the park may not be suitable for their young ones.
+Despite being a relatively kid-friendly place with various activities for kids, the park has an entry requirement of a height above 125cm, a minimum weight of 30kg and a maximum weight of 120kg.
 Children aged 12 years old and below must be accompanied by a parent/guardian.

 Address: